Xuther001/CashCompanionFrontend/README.md

 # CashCompanion

 CashCompanion seeks to provide a dynamic website where users can have live access to up-to-date stock quotes and financial news.
 It is also a place where users can message each other in real-time.
-Users can also track their investment porfolio and create notes for themselves.
+Users can also track their investment portfolio and create notes for themselves.
 ChatGPT is also integrated to assist you for any inquiries you may have.

 - This repository is the frontend.